gsl12/Tiny-M/usermods/5mm_idler_pins/README.md

 #### RATIONALE
 Dowel pins are exactly 5mm in diameter vs the typical 4.8mm of M5 screws.
 This provides a better bearing surface for the inner race of the idler bearings.
 Bearing on threads is especially problematic.
-It should prolong the life of the bearings and improve print quality.
+It should prolong the life of the bearings and improve print quality because there's signicantly less play.

 This mod has not been tested yet!